*NEW* Information regarding admission can be found under the Admission tab.

 We are sorry to inform you that the DNP Consortium between Wright State University and the University of Toledo, the first DNP program in the state, will be closing, and therefore has suspended admissions.
 This has been a wonderful partnership, but both institutions are moving to stand alone programs.
 The University of Toledo already has a BSN-DNP program and is currently developing a post-master’s –DNP track.
 Wright State University is currently developing a new MS-DNP program.
 The effective date of closure, pending Ohio Department of Higher Education approval is August, 2019.
 This will allow all currently matriculating students the opportunity for graduation from the Consortium.

 The faculty at Wright State University are hard at work on a new, innovative, cutting edge curriculum for our DNP program.
 We will need to seek approval from faculty in the college, faculty at the university level, and finally the Board of Trustees.
 Once approved here, it will go to the Ohio Department of Higher Education for approval.
-We anticipate, if all goes well, taking students in Fall of 2017 or Spring 2018.
+We anticipate, if all goes well, taking students in Fall of 2018.
 Students that are admitted to the new program must be matriculating for one year before we can invite CCNE for an accreditation visit.
-We believe that visit will occur early 2019.
+We believe that visit will occur early 2020.

 New programs and experiences are on the horizon; it is an exciting time to be at Wright State University!